 What are the trends for the future?ii

 The employment level of ICT technicians across sectors is expected to grow by 5 per cent between 2018 and 2030, a further increase in employment following the almost 11 per cent increase over the period 2006 to 2018.
 The 5 per cent growth in employment will result in there being 98,000 new jobs by 2030.
-10 EU Member States are expected to experience significant growth of ICT technicians’ jobs in the future while in only 6 countries this occupation is projected to experience a significant decline.
+10 of analysed European countries are expected to experience significant growth of ICT technicians’ jobs in the future while in only 6 countries this occupation is projected to experience a significant decline.

 Figure 3: Future job openings of ICT technicians (2018-2030)